cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 change by the mere action of inheritance).

-The original CBOR data item can be reconstructed by recursively replacing shared and argument references encountered in the rump by their reconstructions.
+The original CBOR data item can be reconstructed by recursively replacing shared item and argument references encountered in the rump by their reconstructions.

 # Function Tags